klebgenomics/Kleborate/README.md

 In addition to the virulence loci, Kleborate screens for the _rmpA_ and _rmpA2_ genes which result in a hypermucoid phenotype by upregulating capsule production.

-* Results in these columns should be interpreted as simply binary yes/no calls.
+* Results in these columns should be interpreted as simply binary yes/no calls for each of the two genes.
 * By default, a gene is called as present if it is detected in a single sequence with >90% identity and >80% coverage of the allele sequence from the virulence plasmid pLVPK.
 Note that _rmpA_ and _rmpA2_ are ~85% homologous and are reported separately.
 * If multiple hits to the same query sequence are found in a given assembly, we attempt to report these separately.
-The NTUH-K2044 genome carries _rmpA_ in two locations (one on the virulence plasmid, one in the ICE<i>Kp1</i>), and this should be reported as `rmpA;rmpA` as seen in the example above.
+E.g. the NTUH-K2044 genome carries _rmpA_ in two locations (one on the virulence plasmid, one in the ICE<i>Kp1</i>), and this should be reported as `rmpA;rmpA` as seen in the example below.